EthereumEx/build17-demo/README.md

 ```

 ### Running the Demo
-For this part you'll need 3 terminal windows for `Buyer`, `Seller`, `Observer` (observer is optional).
+For this part, you'll need 3 terminal windows for `Buyer`, `Seller`, and `Observer` (observer is optional).
 Run each of the following commands in a seperate terminal.

 #### Buyer terminal